 You might have some of this variety in your pantry already and not know it.
 "Magnesium sulfate is more commonly known as epsom salts," Dowd says.
 "Epsom salt baths are great for muscle soreness, tightness, aches, and pains.
 Magnesium sulfate can also be taken orally and causes a laxative effect."

-Other types of magnesium: To use with caution
+Other types of magnesium supplements: To use with extreme caution

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.